CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-chef-server-blueprint.md

 ### Deploy Chef Server on CenturyLink Cloud
 1. Locate the Install Chef Server on Linux Blueprint

-1. Starting from the CenturyLink Control Panel, navigate to the Blueprints Library.
+  + Starting from the CenturyLink Control Panel, navigate to the Blueprints Library.
-2. Search for “Chef” in the keyword search on the right side of the page.
+  + Search for “Chef” in the keyword search on the right side of the page.
-3. Locate the 'Install Chef Server on Linux' Blueprint
+  + Locate the 'Install Chef Server on Linux' Blueprint

-2. Choose and Deploy the Blueprint
+  + Choose and Deploy the Blueprint

-3. Configure the Blueprint with information below:
+1. Configure the Blueprint with information below:

-* Build Server Details:
+ + Build Server Details: Root Password & Server Group
-1. Root Password
-2. Server Group
-3. Network / VLAN to put the server on
+ + Network / VLAN to put the server on
-4. Set the Primary DNS to use 8.8.8.8
+ + Set the Primary DNS to use 8.8.8.8
-5. Set the Secondary DNS to use 4.2.2.2
+ + Set the Secondary DNS to use 4.2.2.2
-6. Service Level = Standard
+ + Service Level = Standard

-* Install Chef Server on linux Details:
+1. Install Chef Server on linux Details:
-1. This Servers Fully Qualified Domain Name, e.g. chef.projectx.centurylinkcloud.com or chef.domain.com
+  + This Servers Fully Qualified Domain Name, e.g. chef.projectx.centurylinkcloud.com or chef.domain.com
 (NOTE: This is a really important step!
 Once the server has been created and you obtain the Public IP, you will need to create a DNS A Record so the new Chef server has a Fully Qualified Domain Name and can resolve a forward DNS lookup requests based on the FQDN you specify here.)

-* Configure Chef Server on Linux Details:
+1. Configure Chef Server on Linux Details:
-1. Chef User Name  [Example: chefadmin]
+  + Chef User Name  [Example: chefadmin]
-2. Chef User Real Name [Example: Chef Admin]
+  + Chef User Real Name [Example: Chef Admin]
-3. Chef User's Email [Example: chefadmin@chef.io]
+ + Chef User's Email [Example: chefadmin@chef.io]
-4. Chef User's Password
+ + Chef User's Password
-5. Path to save Chef User's Key [Absolute path to save users key to, Example = /root/chefadmin-key.pem]
+ + Path to save Chef User's Key [Absolute path to save users key to, Example = /root/chefadmin-key.pem]
-6. Organization Short Name [Organization name must be in all lower case without space.
+  + Organization Short Name [Organization name must be in all lower case without space.
 Example = chef]
-7. Organization Full Name [Example = Chef Software, Inc.]
+  + Organization Full Name [Example = Chef Software, Inc.]
-8. Path to save Chef Organization Key [Absolute path to save organization key to, Example = /root/chef-organization-key.pem]
+  + Path to save Chef Organization Key [Absolute path to save organization key to, Example = /root/chef-organization-key.pem]
-9. Install Chef Features: [Default = Select Everything]
+1. Install Chef Features: [Default = Select Everything]
-* Chef Manage
+  + Chef Manage
-* Chef Push Jobs
+  + Chef Push Jobs
-* Chef Replication
+  + Chef Replication
-* Chef Reporting
+  + Chef Reporting
-10. Click the Next: Step 2 button
+1. Click the Next: Step 2 button

-4. Review and Confirm the Blueprint
+1. Review and Confirm the Blueprint
-* Verify your configuration details
+  + Verify your configuration details
-* Click “Deploy Blueprint" button
+  + Click “Deploy Blueprint" button

-5. Monitor the Activity Queue.
+1. Monitor the Activity Queue.
-* Monitor the Deployment Queue to view the progress of the blueprint.
+  + Monitor the Deployment Queue to view the progress of the blueprint.
-* You can access the queue at any time by clicking the Queue link under the Blueprints menu on the main navigation drop-down.
+  + You can access the queue at any time by clicking the Queue link under the Blueprints menu on the main navigation drop-down.
-* Once the Blueprint completes successfully, you will receive an email stating that the blueprint build is complete.
+1. Once the Blueprint completes successfully, you will receive an email stating that the blueprint build is complete.
 Please do not login to the Chef server until you have received this email notification.
-* You can create a DNS record at this point.
+1. You can create a DNS record at this point.
 You can obtain the Public IP of the VM from the Blueprint Build Log.
 You can also obtain the Public IP from the Control portal by navigating to the new Chef server once the server build process is complete.

-6. Create a Fully Qualified Domain Name for your Chef server
+1. Create a Fully Qualified Domain Name for your Chef server:
-* Create a DNS record for your Chef Server so that it has a Fully Qualified Domain Name and can resolve with a forward lookup, e.g. nslookup chef.domain.com.
+  + Create a DNS record for your Chef Server so that it has a Fully Qualified Domain Name and can resolve with a forward lookup, e.g. nslookup chef.domain.com.
 If you don't have a domain or can't manage DNS for your existing domain, you can create DNS zones and records on CenturyLinkCloud.com through the Control portal.
-* If you have an existing domain and can manage DNS, follow these instructions to create a FQDN for your Chef server:
+1. If you have an existing domain and can manage DNS, follow these instructions to create a FQDN for your Chef server:
-- Create a new A Record and use the information below:
+  + Create a new A Record and use the information below:
-- Sepcify the Short Name of the server, e.g. chef
+  + Sepcify the Short Name of the server, e.g. chef
-- Specify the Public IP of the CenturyLink Cloud VM
+  + Specify the Public IP of the CenturyLink Cloud VM
-* If you don't have an existing domain or can't manage DNS for an existing one, follow these instructions to create a FQDN for your Chef server on the CenturyLinkCloud.com domain
+1. If you don't have an existing domain or can't manage DNS for an existing one, follow these instructions to create a FQDN for your Chef server on the CenturyLinkCloud.com domain
-1. Click on the DNS link in the Control portal main dropdown
+  +  Click on the DNS link in the Control portal main dropdown
-2. Click the Add New Zone button
+  +  Click the Add New Zone button
-3. Provide the following details:
+  +  Provide the following details:
-* Zone - Provide the full name of the zone you want to use.
+  + Zone - Provide the full name of the zone you want to use.
 Include ".CenturyLinkCloud.com" domain in your Zone name!
 Example: projectx.CenturyLinkCloud.com
-* TTL - Select the dropdown and adjust your TTL.
+  + TTL - Select the dropdown and adjust your TTL.
 Example = 1 Day
-* Email - Your Email Address
+  + Email - Your Email Address
-* Click OK Button when complete
+  + Click OK Button when complete

-1. Click on the zone you would like to create the Chef server entries under
+  + Click on the zone you would like to create the Chef server entries under
-2. Click the Add Record button
+  + Click the Add Record button
-3. On the New Record window that pops up, provide the following
+  + On the New Record window that pops up, provide the following
 details:
-* Type - Select A
+  + Type - Select A
-* Name - Provide a short name for your server.
+  + Name - Provide a short name for your server.
 This short name will precede the Zone.
 Example: chef  (In this example, the FQDN will now resolve as chef.projectx.centurylinkcloud.com)
-* Address - Provide the Public IP address of your Chef Server.
+  + Address - Provide the Public IP address of your Chef Server.
 You can obtain the Public IP address from the Control portal by navigating to the Chef server.